Did you know that 40% of business owners keep paying compliance costs for inactive companies because they don’t understand the closure process?

 Future Business Implications

 The company strike off procedure brings what it all means that we should think over carefully.
+Directors might face limits on their future business activities.

 Consideration | Impact |